KaynUZI/WD-KaynUzi3/readme.md

 Guiding Question:
 - What is the project
+Seatwork 3 about header and footer
 - Whats the purpose
+Discovering our talents and skills in this subject
 - What are key components
+Header and footers
 - What technology used and how it is used
+VScode C++

 ### Key Components
 <!-- TODO: List of Key Components -->